sleexyz/hylogen/README.md

 <br/>

-It comes with `hyde`, the canonical rendering environment, featuring:
+It comes with `hyde`, an accompanying rendering environment featuring:
 - *hot-reloading*
 - audio-reactive primitives
 - texture backbuffering